BIFFF: where Brussels culture lodges

 — Jonathan Lenaerts, BIFFF communications manager, RTBF, 16 March 2026.

-The Brussels International Fantastic Film Festival (BIFFF) opens its 44th edition on 3 April 2026 at Brussels Expo, Palais 10.
+The Brussels International Fantastic Film Festival (BIFFF) opened its 44th edition on 3 April 2026 at Brussels Expo, Palais 10, and closed on 18 April.
 Reconfigured format: a single screening room mobilised instead of a multi-hall set-up, and the time window extended to 16 consecutive days (from 3 to 18 April) in order to cover three weekends of higher attendance.
-The management explicitly describes this choice as "cautious".
-The underlying economic logic is clear: lower the fixed costs (rent, technical, security of a single hall) while extending the operating window to optimise cumulative attendance — an economic re-engineering under constraint rather than a pure shrinkage.
-The edition's theme is La vie est belle (Life Is Beautiful).
+The management explicitly described this choice as "cautious".
+The underlying economic logic was clear: lower the fixed costs (rent, technical, security of a single hall) while extending the operating window to optimise cumulative attendance — an economic re-engineering under constraint rather than a pure shrinkage.
+The edition's theme was La vie est belle (Life Is Beautiful).
+The bet paid off: the 44th edition closed on 18 April with 60,000 spectators (+30%, +12,000 vs previous edition), a record since the post-COVID return to Heysel.
 Forty years after its founding, the festival has become a textbook case of Brussels institutional fragmentation — and its economic model is being redeployed in real time under the effect of a regional austerity trajectory that has already claimed more radical victims.

 A private institution, a public dependence